rs/rest-layer/README.md

 Used to create new resource document, where new `ID` is generated from the server.

 ### PUT
 Used to create/update single resource document given its `ID`.
+On initial request, `onInsert` resource hook will be called.
+All subsequent `PUT` requests will call `onUpdate` resource hook.

 Be aware when dealing with resource fields with `Default` set.
-Initial creation for such resources will set particular field to its default value if omitted, however on subsequent `PUT` calls this field will be deleted if omitted.
-If persistent `Default` field is needed use `{Required: true}` with it.
+If missing from payload or deleted, such fields will be reset to their `default value`.

 ### PATCH
 Used to update/patch single resource document given its `ID`.
 REST Layer supports following update protocols: